 For Blue Basic fares booked after June 7, 2021, a change or cancellation fee of $100 will be charged for itineraries within the U.S., Caribbean, Mexico, or Central America.
 For other routes, the Blue Basic change or cancellation fee is $200.
 These fees apply to awards booked with points, cash fares, and Cash + Points bookings.

-Pool Your JetBlue Points with Friends and Family
+Pool your JetBlue Points with friends and family

 JetBlue Mosaic Elite Status

-Qualifying For JetBlue Mosaic Status
+Qualifying for JetBlue Mosaic status

-JetBlue now offers four levels of Mosaic status, simply named Mosaic 1, Mosaic 2, Mosaic 3, and Mosaic 4.
-The big change is that you no longer need Mosaic Qualifying Points or Mosaic Qualifying Segments to earn them.
-You now need “Mosaic tiles” to earn JetBlue elite status.
+JetBlue offers four levels of Mosaic status, simply named Mosaic 1, Mosaic 2, Mosaic 3, and Mosaic 4.
+As of 2023, you no longer need Mosaic Qualifying Points or Mosaic Qualifying Segments to earn Mosaic.
+You now need “tiles” to qualify for JetBlue elite status.

 Mosaic tiles are earned based on qualifying spending with JetBlue.
 This includes spending with the airline and on its co-branded credit cards.
 Tiles are earned as follows:

 - Earn 1 tile for each $100 of qualifying spend with JetBlue.
 This includes flights, car rentals, hotels, cruises, activities and extras, vacation packages, and more booked through JetBlue.
 It also includes many extras, ancillary products, and fees.
-In addition, you'll earn on spending on American Airlines flights booked through JetBlue.

 - Receive 1 tile for every $1,000 of spending on a JetBlue credit card.